Everest Gokyo Valley TrekEverest Gokyo Valley Trek

 Meal Routine: Typically, you’ll have three hot meals a day.
 Breakfast and dinner are eaten at the lodge where you sleep, and lunch is taken at a teahouse on the trail midday.
 Mountain Eco Trails’ packages include full board meals, so you can choose from the menu at each stop (some items like snacks or drinks may be extra).

-Breakfast: Common breakfast items include porridge (often oatmeal) or muesli with hot milk, pancakes (plain, apple, or banana), Tibetan bread or toast with jam/peanut butter, and eggs (fried, boiled, omelet).
-You’ll also find Sherpa stew (a hearty potato and vegetable soup) as a breakfast option sometimes, or Tsampa (roasted barley porridge).
+Breakfast: Common breakfast items include porridge, muesli with hot milk, pancakes, Tibetan bread or toast with jam/peanut butter, and eggs (fried, boiled, omelette).
+You’ll also find Sherpa stew (a hearty potato and vegetable soup) as a breakfast option sometimes, or Tsampa.
 And of course, plenty of tea or coffee.
 A typical breakfast might be a couple of fried eggs, toast, and a mug of masala tea to warm you up.

 Water: Do NOT drink untreated water from streams or taps, as it can contain harmful bacteria.
 There are several safe options:

-Boiled water: Every lodge can boil water for you (for a fee per liter).
-This is one of the easiest solutions – at dinner or breakfast ask to fill your bottles with boiled water.
+Boiled water: Every lodge can boil water for you (for a fee per litre).
+This is one of the easiest solutions – at dinner or breakfast, ask to fill your bottles with boiled water.
 It will likely be hot, doubling as a hand warmer or toasty water bottle at night, and by morning, it cools to drink.
-Price ranges from maybe 50 NPR per liter in lower areas to 300 NPR per liter at Gorak Shep.
+Price ranges from maybe 50 NPR per litre in lower areas to 300 NPR per litre at Gorak Shep.

-About the trekking trail condition of Gokyo & Everest Base Camp Route
+About the trekking trail condition of the Gokyo & Everest Base Camp Route

 The trekking trail from Lukla through Gokyo to Everest Base Camp is well-established and generally in good condition, but it does traverse rugged mountain terrain.
 Here’s what to expect regarding trail conditions:

-Trail Types: You’ll be walking on all kinds of trails – wide dirt paths, stone staircases, rock slabs, and glacial moraines.
-Lower down, the paths connect villages and are relatively well maintained (often stone-paved in places like the climb to Namche).
-Higher up, the trails can be rocky and uneven.
-The route to Gokyo involves some narrow sections above river gorges, and the crossing of the Ngozumpa glacier, which is on gravelly moraine trails (nothing technical, but lots of small ups and downs on the rock debris).
+Trail Types: The route to Gokyo involves some narrow sections above river gorges, and the crossing of the Ngozumpa glacier, which is on gravelly moraine trails.
 The approach to Cho La involves crossing a glacier – usually there’s a clear trail in the snow, and perhaps some easy scrambling on rocks.

 Altitude & Pace: The trail condition, combined with high altitude, means you should walk deliberately.
-It’s not a race.
 Going too fast on rocky terrain when you’re tired can lead to missteps.
-We encourage a “Bistari, bistari” (slowly, slowly) approach.
 Our guide will often lead, but at times you might spread out.
 That’s fine – just don’t go off the trail.
 It’s actually hard to get “lost” because there are not many alternate paths, except maybe some yak trails that rejoin anyway.
 Still, always stay within sight of the group or wait at logical points if you’re way ahead or behind.

 Altitude Sickness